WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 This brought variable name shadowing where the `guard let bar: Int` shadows the argument `_ bar: Int?`.
-In the case of `#unwrap`, the variable name shadowing is trivial because it is an expected behavior.
-But shadowing variables other than the `Optional`s could be considered as unrecommended practice in real-world programming -- in fact, that would not be compiled in Swift.
-As I concluded before, freestanding Swift macro implicitly shares the lexical scope of the applied site.
-This enables potential variable shadowing in macro applications.
-Here is an example, the variable name `updater` is shadowed due to the macro expansion:
+In the case of `#unwrap`, the variable name shadowing is trivial because it is an intentional behavior.
+However, shadowing variables other than the `Optional`s could be considered as unrecommended practice in real-world programming -- in fact, that would not be compiled in Swift.
+As I concluded before, freestanding Swift macro expansions involve lexical scope sharing with the applied site.
+This enables potential variable shadowing in macro expansions.
+Here is a contrived example, the variable name `updater` is shadowed due to the macro expansion:

+Before expansion:

 ```swift
 func foo(_ bar: Int?) {